 "Our decisions, whether they voted yes or voted no or chose to abstain from the vote, this whole process has been driven by policy," GPISD board president Amber Moffitt said.

 It was also revealed that two other administrators that Arrendondo brought with him to the district were put on paid leave just one day after the superintendent.
-Their status is unclear.
+The district confirmed Thursday that the administrators -- who serve in deputy superintendent and executive director of school improvement roles -- remain on leave.

 There were dissenting opinions during the meeting.
 Trustee Gloria Carrillo argued Arrendondo hadn't been given an opportunity to speak for himself.